sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

-- In general: resolving an identifier to a resource (digital or or not)
+- In general: resolving an identifier to a resource (digital or not)
-- **Should never change**: you can print it in a book!
+- **Should never change**, i.e., you can print it in a book!
-- Several systems exist, like e.g. DOI, handle.net, ...
+- Several systems exist, e.g. DOI, handle.net, ...

 . . .

 Some open questions:

 - If a digital resource moves, who updates the reference?
-- Who provides and pays the infrastructure?
+- Who provides and funds the infrastructure?

 # Achieving backward compatibility in ANNIS 4

 ## What is the digital object defined by ANNIS citation links?

-- ANNIS allows generating short links to query results and single matches, e.g.
+- ANNIS allows generating short links to query results and single matches, e.g., [https://korpling.org/annis3/?id=813c3146-2d10-4d0c-8a1f-1b5efc3c051a](https://korpling.org/annis3/?id=813c3146-2d10-4d0c-8a1f-1b5efc3c051a)
-[https://korpling.org/annis3/?id=813c3146-2d10-4d0c-8a1f-1b5efc3c051a](https://korpling.org/annis3/?id=813c3146-2d10-4d0c-8a1f-1b5efc3c051a)
 ![](image/ridges.png)
-- Glorified URL shortener: expands to a longer URL encoding the match and the actual query paramters, e.g. https://korpling.org/annis3/#_q=bm9ybT0vZ8O2bm50Lw&_c=UklER0VTX[...]
+- Glorified URL shortener: expands to a longer URL encoding the match and the actual query paramters, e.g., https://korpling.org/annis3/#_q=bm9ybT0vZ8O2bm50Lw&_c=UklER0VTX[...]
--  Query is executed each time the link is opened, no result identifers are saved
+-  Query is executed each time the link is opened, no result identifiers are saved

 ## Backward compatibility